 Students with disabilities often require accommodations in the classroom for them to be successful.
-Identified and verified needs that are deemed "reasonable" by the College can be arranged through the Disability Services office.
+Identified and verified needs that are deemed "reasonable" by the College can be arranged through the Office of Disability Services located in Murray Library 115. .
 “Reasonable” accommodations are those that can be provided without lowering course standards.
 The College may offer an alternative accommodation that provides the same result.
 There is no legal obligation to offer or approve only those specific accommodations requested by the student.

 Students must meet course and program standards, with or without accommodations.
 When the nature of a student’s disability prevents the student from meeting standards, even when accommodated, the student may be deemed “unqualified” for the course or program.
 Potential areas of difficulty might be activity-intensive courses where attendance and participation are essential but a chronic health condition leads to frequent or extended periods of absence, and students whose writing or spelling skills limit their success in courses such as Anatomy and Physiology.

 An Accommodation Profile (AP) is negotiated with the student, based on support from documentation.
 Accommodations may be needed during class-time or outside of class.
 The Profile will include accommodations approved and agreed to between the student and the Director of Disability Services.
 Both parties sign the agreement.
 Accommodations not agreed to will not be provided unless the AP is re-negotiated and modified based on new information or changes in the student's situation.
 In some situations, additional documentation may be requested.